 In this episode of the History of Wine Podcast, Matthew Kaner chats to Cha McCoy, a sommelier, New York resident, and founder of Cha Squared Consulting.
 Together, they discuss the history of wine in New York, including Dr. Konstanin Frank’s work in the Finger Lakes.

-Vitis vinifera grapes account for very little of New York’s wine production, a mere 10 percent.
+Vitis vinifera grapes account for very little of New York’s wine production, a mere 10%.
 The one grape that shines, however, is Riesling.
 The aromatic grape produces mostly dry versions from the Finger Lakes AVA.
-Although, off-dry and sweet versions are relatively common.
+However, off-dry and sweet versions are relatively common.
 And similar to Germany-style Riesling, the high acidity in the grape makes it incredibly age-worthy.

-In 1951, at the age of 52, Dr. Konstantin Frank emigrated from Ukraine.
-With a Ph.D in Viticulture, he was confident the high-quality grapes could grow in New York.
+In 1951, at 52, Dr. Konstantin Frank emigrated from Ukraine.
+With a Ph.D. in Viticulture, he was confident that high-quality grapes could grow in New York.
 His techniques and innovation revolutionized the area and proved naysayers wrong.
 Today, the vines he planted in 1958 still produce wine and are considered some of the oldest vines in North America.

 Every episode of the SOMM TV Podcast is available on SOMM TV, or anywhere you get your podcasts.

 Host Jason Wise, the director of the SOMM films, takes you deep into wine, food, and the stories surrounding it, from our films, upcoming shows, and great wines of the world to sports, celebrities, and significant events impacted by the culinary world.